OWASP/Software-Component-Verification-Standard/en/0x10-V1-Inventory.md

 to take to improve software transparency when procuring new software or systems.

 Component identification varies based on the ecosystem the component is part of.
-Therefore, for all inventory purposes, the use of Package URL may be used to standardize and normalize naming conventions for managed dependencies.
+Therefore, for all inventory purposes, the use of identifiers such as Package URL may be used to standardize and normalize naming conventions for managed dependencies.

 Having organizational inventory of all first-party, third-party, and open source components allows for greater transparency within the organization, promotes software standardization and reuse, and allows for rapid impact analysis.